DrkWithT/DrkWithT/README.md

 - 👋 Hi, I’m @DrkWithT, a CS student transferring to a Cal State!
-I'm an LA area native with some dreams.
+I'm an LA area resident with some dreams.
 - 👀 I’m interested in ... mostly web dev with a bit of lower-level C.
 - 🌱 I’m currently learning ...
 HTML, CSS, and more JS.
 Web frameworks such as Flask with Jinja are my favorites!
-- 💞️ I’m looking to collaborate on ... web projects within `replit.com`!
+- 💞️ I’m looking to collaborate on ... toy projects within `replit.com`, an online programming environment site!
 - 📫 How to reach me:
   - My Discord: `DerkT #0237`
   - [My Replit](https://replit.com/@thelonecodist)